DigiBP/digibp-monterosa/Submission Documents/README.md

 5. Check your mail inbox, there you find the following mail.
 Click on the link in the mail.
 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/3.Mail_inbox.png)

-6. Login in the Camunda Modeler
+6. Login to Camunda
 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/4.camund_sign_in.png)

-7. Click on "Check data" in the Camunda Modeler and a form appears with the data submitted via the form in step 3.
-Check the data an click on complete at the bottem right.
+7. Click on "Check data" in the Camunda and a form appears with the data submitted via the form in step 3.
+Check the data and click on complete at the bottom right.
 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/5.camunda_check_data.png)

 8. Click on "Show BSc Programs and decide"
 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/6.show_BSC.png)

-9. Based on the input trasnmitted via the form in step 3, a first recommendation of study program is displayed.
+9. Based on the input transmitted via the form in step 3, a first recommendation of study program is displayed.
 For further procedure, click on "Complete".
 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/7.first_recommendation.png)

 10. Know click on the task "Fill in recommendation questionnaire".
 Fill in the form and press on complete.